Ocado, 2024

 People in a warehouse aisle, with products stocked to the left and order crates on the right ready for customer orders

-TALKING TO WAREHOUSE TEAMS
+SPEAKING WITH WAREHOUSE TEAMS

-Critical put-away decisions are made as issues arise
+Critical putaway decisions are made as issues arise

-When stock need more time
+When stock needs more time

-When stock needed less time
+When stock needs less time

 Short-life products like sushi have a higher risk of going to waste and must be stored and sold quickly in the chilled part of the warehouse, well before the 6-hour mark.